huntdatacenter/docs/docs/coordination/agreements/faq.md

 ### Where do I start?

 Welcome onboard!
 Your starting point depends on your organization and role.
 We have provided a step-wise guide on how to [get going](/agreements/get-going/) so you can jump directly into your section of choice.
+In short, you need to ensure that the data controller agreement is signed, sealed and delivered before you can sign a services center agreement and so forth.
 [Contact us](/contact) if you don't know where to start.

 ### Do I need all of the agreement layers?